Scrum in Practice: How Do Agile Teams Deliver IT Projects?

 Kanamori Yoshimitsu (Hōshō school) – chorus

-Kawase Takashi (Hōshō school) - choir
+Kawase Takashi (Hōshō school) – chorus

-Tatsumi Kazuma (Hōshō school) - choir
+Tatsumi Kazuma (Hōshō school) – chorus

-Kidani Tetsuya (Hōshō school) - choir
+Kidani Tetsuya (Hōshō school) – chorus

-Ueno Yoshihiro (Hōshō school) - choir
+Ueno Yoshihiro (Hōshō school) – chorus

 Musicians: